 Classic cars require much of the same regular maintenance as modern cars.
 You’ll need to keep the oil filled and take your classic in for an oil change at regular intervals.
 The windshield wiper blades should be replaced any time they’re leaving streaks behind and the tires need to be checked every month to ensure the tread is still good.
 Even if you don’t drive this car as much, perform the same monthly maintenance checks as with your modern car to make sure nothing is overlooked.

 It’s also a good idea to find a mechanic or auto body shop with experience maintaining classic cars.
 Do research about who does this work in your area.
 Once you find a reputable shop, ask them if they’re familiar with your specific car and make sure they are comfortable keeping it maintained.
 Cars today are not the same as the cars built years ago, so finding a classic car mechanic is important.

-Budget for repairs.
+Budget for Repairs

 Parts for modern cars are readily available with established pricing you can easily research.
 Classic cars are a whole different world.
 Parts can be hard to come by and if they’re particularly rare or difficult to produce today, then they’re going to be expensive.
 Do a little research before you buy your classic to make sure you have enough money to keep your car in good shape.

 Even something as simple as a tune-up that doesn’t require special parts can be much more expensive on a classic car.
-Prices can run anywhere from a few hundred dollars to a few thousand dollars, all depending on your car.
+Prices can run anywhere from a few hundred dollars to a few thousand dollars, depending on your car.
 Budget carefully so you’re not left with a classic you can’t maintain.
 Remember, your classic car doesn’t come with a warranty like a new car.
-Anything that goes wrong is going to be your responsibility so budget accordingly.
+Anything that goes wrong is going to be your responsibility, so budget accordingly.